GrammaTech/grammatech.github.io/prj/gtirb-vscode.md

 - **Hovering** over a line in the file will bring up any AuxData associated with the current line.

-- **Navigation** to definitions and references is supported leveraging symbol information from the GTIRB file.
+- **Navigation** to definitions and references is supported by leveraging symbol information from the GTIRB file.
 Finally, binary rewriting is also supported.

 - **Binary Rewriting** is supported by directly editing the assembly code through the VSCode UI, and then saving the file in VSCode.
-    When the edits are made the GTIRB VSCode extension records the code blocks that were modified and saves their references to portions of the modified assembly file.
-Then when the file is saved the GTIRB VSCode extension loops through every modified basic block and updates it in the backing GTIRB file using the [gtirb-rewriting][] API.
+    When the edits are made, the GTIRB VSCode extension records the code blocks that were modified and saves their references to portions of the modified assembly file.
+Then when the file is saved, the GTIRB VSCode extension loops through every modified basic block and updates it in the backing GTIRB file using the [gtirb-rewriting][] API.
 After updating the GTIRB file, the [GTIRB-PPrinter][] is used to assemble and link a new modified